Skip to main content

 These questions will be a bit more challenging, and you are more likey to encounter them in roles requiring previous experience using pandas.

-Index in pandas uniquely specifies each row of a DataFrame.
+The index in pandas uniquely identifies each row of a DataFrame.
 We usually pick the column that can uniquely identify each row of a DataFrame and set it as the index.
 But what if you don’t have a single column that can do this?

 For example, you have the columns “name”, “age”, “address”, and “marks” in a DataFrame.
 Any of the above columns may not have unique values for all the different rows and are unfit as indexes.